Part 1: Neural Networks and Scientific Emulation

 Moments & summary statistics Module 1 \(f_{\rm bound}\), \(\sigma_v\), \(r_h\) compress simulation output

-Likelihood & MSE Module 5 MSE loss = Gaussian likelihood maximization
+Likelihood & MSE Module 5 MSE can be derived from a Gaussian residual model under specific assumptions

 Gradient-based inference Module 5 (HMC) Training uses gradients; NUTS uses gradients